Conflict Dynamics International develops and implements innovative

 Terry is the Program Administrator for the Somali Program.
 She holds a bachelor’s degree in Project Management among other security courses.
 Prior to joining CDI in January 2014, she worked with the NGO Safety Program as a Security Trainer in Somalia for 2 years.
 She also worked with COSPE in Mogadishu as a Logistics Officer.
 Terry has great knowledge on Security, Emergency Logistics and Operations that has given her the opportunity to work in East and Horn of Africa.

 Elizabeth Wright, Research Officer, Peacebuilding

-Elizabeth is a Program Associate on the Governance and Peacebuilding portfolio, contributing to work on Political Accommodation in South Sudan; Gender and Political Accommodation; and program analysis, design, monitoring, evaluation, and learning (ADMEL).
+Elizabeth is the Research Officer for the Governance and Peacebuilding portfolio, where she is responsible for developing Conflict Dynamics’ research methodologies, conducting applied research, and advancing systems for program analysis, design, monitoring, evaluation, and learning (ADMEL).
 She previously served as a Program Associate with the South Sudan team.
-Prior to joining Conflict Dynamics, Elizabeth worked in program management at the Middle East Initiative at Harvard Kennedy School.
+Prior to joining Conflict Dynamics in 2012, Elizabeth worked in program management at the Middle East Initiative at Harvard Kennedy School.
 Elizabeth holds a Master’s degree in Conflict Resolution from the Fletcher School at Tufts University and a BA in Diplomacy and World Affairs from Occidental College.

 Marin O'Brien Belhoussein, Research Assistant, Peacebuilding